treeewzrd/PICKFORD-LACE/README.md

 ## Screenshots

 ![Home Page](path/to/home-screenshot.png)
-*The main landing page showcasing the Western-meets-Mid-Century aesthetic*
+*The main landing page showcasing the range from elegant lace to punk DIY aesthetic*

 ![Product Detail](path/to/product-screenshot.png)
 *Detailed product view with multiple images, styling suggestions, and historical context*